 Why is website speed important for SEO?

-Website speed impacts user experience and rankings.
-Faster pages reduce bounce rate and improve engagement.
+Website speed affects both user experience and search performance.
+Faster pages reduce bounce rates and improve engagement.

 What is a canonical tag?

-A canonical tag tells search engines which version of a page should be treated as the primary version.
+A canonical tag tells search engines which version of a page should be treated as the main version.

 Is mobile optimization necessary for SEO?